Comic Browser:

 The End of Spider-Man!

-Amazing Spider-Man #18 Synopsis by Anthony Silvestro
+The Amazing Spider-Man #18 synopsis by Anthony Silvestro

 Fresh off the last issue, this one opens with J. Jonah Jameson, giddy as can be, reveling in his expose showing Spider-Man as the coward Jameson, and the world now, think he is.
 We then see the reactions to this news from several notable characters, hero and villain alike.
 While the Green Goblin gloats about being the first to make Spider-Man run away scared, we see other villains such as Doctor Octopus, Kraven the Hunter, and the Vulture wishing that it could have been their victories.
 We then also get reactions from the Fantastic Four, the Avengers, and Daredevil, each disappointed over Spider-man’s apparent cowardice.
 Even the public thinks of Spider-Man as a coward, while Jameson proclaims that Spider-Man hasn’t been seen in weeks.
 We then see exactly why that is, as Peter Parker has been feverishly taking care of his ailing Aunt May this whole time, rarely leaving her side, unable to concentrate in school and ignoring his peers, even with May’s friend, Anna Watson’s, help.